kettle11/tangle/README.md

 ### How does it work?

-TangleSync syncs initial state and networks all subsequent inputs that could cause simulations to diverge.
-TangleSync keeps every bit identical between all connected Wasm instances.
+Tangle syncs initial state and networks all subsequent inputs that could cause simulations to diverge.
+Tangle keeps every bit identical between all connected Wasm instances.
 'Snapshots' are taken at each simulation step to enable 'rewinding' and 'replaying' events to ensure all peers apply events in the same order, without adding latency to user input.

 TODO: Write a more detailed explainer.